 Providing structure to the assets of a contract is very valuable but only covers a fraction of the data present in a contract.
 Legal terms can and should be structured as well to unlock the full potential of machine readable contracts.
 An agreement contains legal terms that are structured and organised in an interconnected way.
 For example, a non-disclosure agreement’s structure will be affected by whether one or both parties are disclosing confidential information as well as the nature of the confidential information.
 Structuring the terms of a contract and modelling the relationships in an ontology means that smart contract terms can be configured into a coherent contract without a human in a loop.
 Structuring the legal terms of a contract also makes it possible to query the legal terms of a contract, such as a party’s obligations and restrictions.
 For example, with structured contracts, an organisation could quickly identify the agreements in which they are disclosing confidential information, and filter them by the type of information disclosed.

 Legislate is an early-stage legal technology start-up which allows large landlords and small businesses to easily create, sign and manage contracts on their own terms.
-Legislate’s knowledge graph approach (U.S. Patent Application No. 17/212,520) is unlocking the full potential of contract data.
+Legislate’s knowledge graph approach (United States Patent No. 11,087,219) is unlocking the full potential of contract data.
 Legislate’s team marries technical and legal expertise to create a painless, and unique, contracting experience for its users.
 Legislate is backed by Parkwalk Advisors, Perivoli Innovations and angel investors.